More Reasons To Sell Your Dental Practice to a DSO

 dentist working on a patient

-Even if you’ve heard the term before, you may not know that equity arbitrage is a financial concept that was rarely utilized by dentists before private equity started investing in the space.
+Equity arbitrage is a financial concept that was rarely utilized by dentists before private equity started investing in the space.
 In short, it all has to do with how valuable the equity is in your practice currently and how much your equity ends up being worth after the sale of your dental practice.

 • In the joint venture model, the dentist and DSO both invest capital in the form of money, equipment and other assets into the joint venture, sharing proportionally in the growth of the practice, while the dentist retains day-to-day clinical control of the practice.
+Additionally, participating dentists typically have the opportunity to share in the practice’s profits, aligning their financial incentives with the success of the venture.

 • When transitioning as a sub-DSO, the practice owner will exit the transaction debt-free with a large upfront payment and typically hold 40% ownership and profit share in the sub-DSO portfolio.
-Returns are made on various levels, including equity, profit sharing and exit upon a parent DSO recapitalization.
+Returns are made on various levels, including equity, profit sharing, and exit upon a parent DSO recapitalization.

 • In a roll-up, multiple dental practices are combined under one entity in a group to maximize the economies of scale.
 A well-laid roll-up plan will then receive a higher valuation when the practice is purchased.
 This is especially relevant with inflation top of mind.

 It’s easy to get wrapped up in the conundrum that still exists in the world of DSOs if you try to take the sale of your dental practice into your own hands.
-Contact the experts at Professional Transition Strategies to learn why not all DSOs are created equal.

 What to Consider Before Selling Your Dental Practice